ClickHouse/ClickHouse/docs/en/query_language/select.md

 Supported types of `ARRAY JOIN` are listed below:

 - `ARRAY JOIN` - Executing `JOIN` with an array or nested data structure.
 Empty arrays are not included in the result.
 - `LEFT ARRAY JOIN` - Unlike `ARRAY JOIN`, when using the `LEFT ARRAY JOIN` the result contains the rows with empty arrays.
-The value for an empty array is set to 0.
+The value for an empty array is set to default value for an array element type (usually 0, empty string or NULL).

 Examples below demonstrate the usage of the `ARRAY JOIN` clause.
 Let's create a table with an [Array](../data_types/array.md) type column and insert values into it: